Capital Garrison: Duties

 The task of defending Hanyang's city walls and protecting the palaces was the most important duty of the Capital Garrison.
 They guarded the city walls and protected the surrounding areas of the palaces through patrolling.
 The duties of the Capital Garrison, as specified in the compiled "Yukjeonjorye" during the reign of King Gojong, include the defense of the city walls and palaces, guarding the palaces, patrolling the city walls and palaces, protecting the eight military stores (gunpo-palcheo), reconnaissance and ambush, enforcing restricted areas, dredging the Juncheon River, and capturing tigers.
 Let's examine these duties divided into three categories.

 Their duties varied depending on their rank and role, such as Jangbeon or Beonche (番遞) and Sayeok (official service), and included calculating the number of days worked to determine their salary.
 The Hyanggun served for two months, rotating every 25 days for a total of five rotations.
 The Gyeonggisa, which consisted of Hwanghaedo Hyanggisa (local defense forces), served for long periods, while the Byeolpajin served in 16 rotations.

 Three Military Garrisons

 Illustration file to explain the Doseongsam-gun gate boundary map.

-The Office of Royal Genealogy and the Bureau of Records of the Royal Genealogy During the Reign of King Yeongjo.